About the Fellowship

 Teams of teachers who meet all of the above requirements may also apply for the $10,000 award.
 Teams can include any number of teachers, and be working within the same school or across schools.

 On Dec.
-2, 2020, JPEF Director of Teacher Leadership Warren Buck hosted a help desk session to answer teachers' questions about applying.
+2, 2020, former JPEF Director of Teacher Leadership Warren Buck hosted a help desk session to answer teachers' questions about applying.
 Watch the recording below.

 Help spread the word